r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - using base64 to decode the encoded syscall

-      1º - encode the command you want to obfuscate echo "Exec Bypass" | base64
+      1º - encode the command you want to obfuscate (linux-terminal) echo "Exec Bypass" | base64

       2º - copy the encoded string to paste it on your script